How to Hire a 1099 Employee

 The first thing you need to know about how to hire a 1099 employee is that, technically, there’s no such thing as a “1099 employee,” although it is a commonly used term.

 It’s often used to describe an independent contractor who is engaged directly by an employer to either provide a service or work on a project.
 Employers who contract work with this category of consultants or gig workers are required to furnish them with an IRS 1099 form.
 In contrast, “W2 employees” are permanent workers hired on an ongoing basis who require W2 forms.

 Referring to gig workers as “1099 employees” in the workplace isn’t accurate and could backfire.
-If your relationship with your 1099 contractors resembles the relationship you have with your permanent employees, you may be in violation of state and federal employment law.
+If your relationship with your 1099 contractors resembles the relationship you have with your permanent employees, you may violate state and federal employment laws.
 You may also find yourself the subject of an IRS audit.

 The following guidelines should help you find the best contractors available.

 When Does Hiring a ‘1099 Employee’ Make Sense?

 Using contractors rather than employees can be a useful solution for a small business that is growing just fast enough to overwhelm its owners, keeping them at work well past 40 hours a week, but not quite fast enough to support hiring full-time permanent help.

 Let’s say you’re a chef and, unless you’re estimating ingredient measurements, numbers aren’t your strong suit.
 A self-employed bookkeeper or accountant could be the magic ingredient you need.
 Or, maybe your bakery’s online orders aren’t where you’d like them to be and it’s time to hire a professional website designer.
 You get the idea.
 If any of these scenarios sound familiar, it may be time to learn how to hire a ‘1099 employee’, without running afoul of the IRS or federal or state labor laws.